 |Notes on event|

 After the hit a lifeboat with eight men cleared the ship half-swamped and without oars.
 Others went over the side into the sea just before the ship turned over keel up and sank.
-The ordinary seaman William Golobich was picked up by the U-boat from the water and took him to St. Nazaire.
-He eventually went to Milag POW camp.
+The ordinary seaman William Golobich was taken prisoner by the U-boat, landed at St. Nazaire on 9 March and eventually taken to the POW camp Marlag und Milag Nord.
 Those who remained behind faced moderate seas and 25° weather.
-None of the ten officers, 36 men 19 armed guards (the tanker was armed with one 5in, one 3in and eight 20mm guns) and one passenger on board survived except the man that was taken prisoner.
+None of the ten officers, 36 crewmen, 20 armed guards (the tanker was armed with one 5in, one 3in and eight 20mm guns) and one passenger on board survived, except the man who had been taken prisoner.

 Attack entries for Atlantic Sun

 If you can help us with any additional information on this vessel then please contact us.